Why Pelvic Pain in Men is Often Complex to Diagnose

 What makes symptoms worse during flares?

 Sitting for extended periods may compress the perineum and increase pelvic floor muscle tension.
 Dehydration concentrates urine, potentially irritating inflamed urethral tissue.
 Sexual activity stimulates the inflamed prostate, sometimes temporarily worsening pain.
 Alcohol and caffeine may irritate the bladder and trigger urgency.
-Constipation creates rectal pressure affecting nearby prostate tissue.
+Constipation creates rectal pressure, affecting nearby prostate tissue.
 Stress can increase muscle tension and may lower pain thresholds through neurological mechanisms.

 How long until treatment improves symptoms?